learn-it-in-russian/tldr-ru/pages/common/fdupes.md

 # fdupes

-> Finds duplicate files in a given set of directories.
+> Finds duplicate files in a set of directories.
 > More information: <https://github.com/adrianlopezroche/fdupes>.

 - Search a single directory: